The Counterfeit

 Matthew 28:19 (Douay-Rheims)

 This matters because the counterfeit damages not only worship and authority, but also the Catholic imagination of mission.
 The Vatican II antichurch universalizes itself by abandoning truth, above all through the Novus Ordo religion and its ecumenical program.
-Some frightened remnants, reacting against this, shrink into mere preservation.
+Some frightened remnants, reacting against this, shrink into bare preservation.
 The Catholic path is different.
 The remnant keeps the full faith precisely so that the Church's universal mission may remain real.

 Christ's command is universal: "Going therefore, teach ye all nations" (Matthew 28:19).
-The Church is not sent only to protect a private circle.
+The Church is not sent merely to protect a private circle.
 She is sent to preach, baptize, sanctify, and gather.
 Pentecost reveals the same reality: the Holy Ghost forms one Church open to all peoples, yet gathered by one truth, not by religious mixture.1

 At the same time, Scripture shows that this universal mission often proceeds through a remnant.
 Elias stands nearly alone, yet God's purpose is not reduced.
 The Apostles begin small, hidden, and persecuted, yet their mission remains world-embracing.
 The remnant therefore does not contradict catholicity.
 It preserves catholicity under pressure.